RMOnft/openDAW/packages/docs/docs-user/features/file-management.md

 2. **Use autosave as a safety net.** openDAW periodically saves in the background, but exporting a bundle is the safest way to back up work.

+## Edit Project Metadata

+- Open the **Info Panel** to change the project name, tags, description and cover image.
+- Changes are applied when an input loses focus or you press <kbd>Enter</kbd>.

 ## Export `.odb` Project Bundles

 1. **Open the export dialog.** From the main menu select _File → Export_.